-2.5 Photosphere Pressure and Thickness As stated in section 2.3, when generating the absorption profile corresponding to the modelled equivalent emission line, the software performs a calculation that allows an estimate to be made of the target star's photosphere pressure and thickness as a function of an "impact parameter".
-Figure 15 plots the pressure and thickness of Albireo B's photosphere as a function of the impact parameter.
-Clearly the Solar value of 4.0e-10 m is not credible as it yields a photosphere thickness of 0.23m at a pressure of 1.95Bar When analysing the Solar photosphere it was possible to deduce an impact parameter value appropriate to the Sun's photosphere however, this value will not be appropriate for all stars as it is expected to depend on the types of impacts.
+2.5 Photosphere Pressure and Thickness

+As stated in section 2.3, when generating the absorption profile corresponding to the modelled equivalent emission line, the software performs a calculation that allows an estimate to be made of the target star's photosphere pressure and thickness as a function of an "impact parameter" $\rho$ .
+Figure 15 plots the pressure and thickness of Albireo B's photosphere as a function of this impact parameter.

+When analysing the Solar photosphere it was possible to deduce an impact parameter value appropriate to the Sun's known photosphere properties however, this value will not be appropriate for all stars as it is expected to depend on the types of impacts.
 In cool stars, such as the Sun, neutral on neutral atom impacts dominate i.e. dipole-dipole electric field interactions.
-In the case of the hottest stars ionised on neutral atom impacts will dominate i.e. monopoledipole electric field interactions which could be expected to be of "longer range".
-If indeed they are of longer range then the estimate of photosphere thickness would increase and the associated pressure would drop.
+In the case of the hottest stars, ionised on neutral atom impacts will dominate i.e. monopole-dipole electric field interactions which are expected to be of "longer range" i.e. a larger value of $\rho$ .